mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/19-while-loops/2-while-loop-makecode-exercises.md

 4. Change the `game.splash()` screen from "I'm thinking of a number between 1 and 5" to "Answer the question!"
 5. Change the while loop to check for the result of `value + second_value` instead of just `value`
 6. Change the `int(game.ask_for_string()` value to instead ask for the sum of `value` and `second_value` (make sure to include what those two values are in the message)
+   1. Remember that to combine strings and variables we can use `+`.
+For more information, consult the lesson on [string concatentation](./)

 ## Project #2: fireballs